Ecodev/gims/docs/content/data_input.rst

 The two main tabs are:

+General
+^^^^^^^

-* **General**: The status indicates if the questionnaire is being answered (*New*), has been *completed*, validated, *published* (a published questionnaire is publicly available to anyone in the Browse section of GIMS) or eventually *rejected*.
+The status indicates if the questionnaire is being answered (*New*), has been *completed*, validated, *published* (a published questionnaire is publicly available to anyone in the Browse section of GIMS) or eventually *rejected*.
+See here for further information about the :doc:`validation process <data_validation>`.

 .. image:: img/questionnaire_general.png
     :width: 100%
     :alt: Questionnaires general tab

+.. _DI questionnaires users:

+Users
+^^^^^

-* **Users**: As in the survey, the users tab enables to define who can do what for the current questionnaire.
-To add a new user, select the person and define his role.
+As in the survey, the users tab enables to define who can do what for the current questionnaire.
+The user account must therefore exist.

+You can either create it for him and provide him with his username and password or ask him to create an account and then give him the access rights.

+To add a new user, select the person [1] and define his role [2].

 .. image:: img/questionnaire_users.png
     :width: 100%
     :alt: Questionnaires users tab

-**Rule - Filter** and **Rule** tabs are only used when specific calculations are linked to the questionnaire which is the case for JMP data.
+**Rule - Filter** and **Rule** tabs are only used when specific calculations are linked to the questionnaire which is typically the case for JMP data.
 See the :doc:`Rule section <rule>`